emipa606/SnowCoversAll/README.md

 The exact level of snow can be set in the mod-options as well as if the items should continue to deteriorate under the snow.
 You can also get a notification when something is found again, as well as limit this notification for items in the home-area.

+This mod also works with the sand cover from the [Sandstorms](https://steamcommunity.com/sharedfiles/filedetails/?id=2967158643) mod by NightmareCorporation.
+Makes it even more important for pawns to clean out the sand-buildup!

 Enjoy!

 ![Image](https://i.imgur.com/Ds0rBAD.png)